lucas-goldner/Dart-Code-Viewer-X/README.md

 # dart_code_viewer_x

 The `dart_code_viewer_x` package for Flutter allows you to easily show and copy dart code in your Flutter application.

+Additional features in this package:

+- Decide wether to toggle notifications for copying code
+- Provide your own copy button instead of using the default ElevatedButton

 ## Getting Started